eventmachine/eventmachine/docs/GettingStarted.md

 ### Verifying your installation ###

-Lets verify your installation with this quick IRB session:
+Let's verify your installation with this quick IRB session:

     irb -rubygems